 For more inspiration, check out these:

-- Coca-Cola: Bit formal but easy to read and not too long
+- Coca-Cola: A bit formal but easy to read and not too long.

 If you need any assistance in creating a set of guidelines for employee social media or indeed launching an employee advocacy program within your organisation, please do not hesitate to reach out.

-I am seriously passionate about helping people and organisations achieve social business success.
+I am seriously passionate about helping people and organizations achieve social business success.
 Let's talk - firstname.lastname@example.org